dell/karavi-topology/docs/GETTING_STARTED_GUIDE.md

 # Getting Started Guide

-Karavi Topology provides visibility, via Grafana, into Dell EMC CSI (Container Storage Interface) driver provisioned volume characteristics in Kubernetes correlated with volumes on the storage system.
+Karavi Topology provides Kubernetes administrators, via Grafana, the topology data related to containerized storage that are provisioned by CSI (Container Storage Interface) Driver for Dell EMC storage products.

 This document steps through the deployment and configuration of Karavi Topology.